Frequently Asked Questions

 How do I get the STS fee and Student Insurance fee refunded to me?

 If a credit is desired, you must request it within the first two weeks of classes for the Spring/Fall semesters, or the first week of the Summer semester.
-For the student insurance refund, visit the Student Health website for additional information and to apply online for the refund (Direct Link), or call (618) 453-4413.
+For the student insurance refund, visit the Student Health website for additional information and to apply online for the refund, or call (618) 453-4413.
 For the Student to Student Grant Fee (STS) you may download the request form or contact the Registrar's Office at (618) 453-2968 for more information.
 Return to top

 At this time, the Bursar's Office does not cash checks.
 Refund checks may be cashed at the bank in which they are drawn on, or at the student's personal bank.
 Return to top

-When can I access my bill?
+When can I access my billing statement (E-bill?)

 To further assist you, click here for a look at the billing calendar.
 Return to top

-What if my bill is incorrect?
+What if my statement is incorrect?

 You may verify that a refund has been generated and the amount by logging into your SalukiNet account.